VarozXYZ/how-to-do-list/PROJECT_STATUS.md

 3. ✅ Cards and tags are persisted to `server/data.json`
 4. ✅ Dark mode fully functional with CSS variables and localStorage
 5. ✅ Settings page connected (username, bio persist)
-6. The AI "IA" button currently only logs to console - needs DeepSeek integration
+6. ✅ AI "Generar" button works - generates descriptions via DeepSeek
+7. ✅ AI usage tracking - count visible in Settings
-7. The `.env` file must be in the `server/` folder (not project root) for JWT to work
+8. The `.env` file must be in the `server/` folder with `JWT_SECRET` and `DEEPSEEK_API_KEY`
-8. User data is isolated - each user only sees their own cards and custom tags
+9. User data is isolated - each user only sees their own cards and custom tags
-9. Default tags are shared across all users (defined in `server/config/db.js`)
+10. Default tags are shared across all users (defined in `server/config/db.js`)
+11. AI logs stored in `data.json` under `aiLogs` array
+12. Nodemon may show port conflict errors - this is normal, the original server keeps running